zrqiao/zrqiao.github.io/_pages/teaching.md

 ## Past conference and seminar presentations

-Invited talk on quantum-chemistry-informed geometric learning as part of the <a href="https://www.cmu.edu/aced/sciML.html">Scientific Machine Learning Webinar Series</a> at CMU, Jan.
+* Invited talk on quantum-chemistry-informed geometric learning as part of the <a href="https://www.cmu.edu/aced/sciML.html">Scientific Machine Learning Webinar Series</a> at CMU, Jan.
 13, 2022

-Talk at <a href="https://www.nyas.org/events/2021/ai-in-chemical-biology-new-frontiers/">AI in Chemical Biology: New Frontiers</a> webinar, Mar.
+* Talk at <a href="https://www.nyas.org/events/2021/ai-in-chemical-biology-new-frontiers/">AI in Chemical Biology: New Frontiers</a> webinar, Mar.
 17, 2021

-Contributed talk on multi-task and differentiable learning for molecular electronic structure on the ML4Molecules workshop at NeurIPS 2020, Dec.
+* Contributed talk on multi-task and differentiable learning for molecular electronic structure on the ML4Molecules workshop at NeurIPS 2020, Dec.
 12, 2020
-* Slides and recording  <a href="https://ml4molecules.github.io/">Workshop website</a>
+  * Slides and recording at <a href="https://ml4molecules.github.io/">workshop website</a>

 ## Teaching